06.23.2025

 ii.
 Agility and flexibility: through this “listening” approach, a large part of the continued expansion of our leadership position in HK has been because of our flexibility and solutioning according to what clients need.
 This flexibility actually goes against the grain in the industry, which has a general inclination for standardization.

-iii.
-Market advocacy: our lobbying work with the key market infrastructures, industry groups and authorities helps us stay ahead of changes and position them in favour of our clients, as well as to introduce best practice into our market.
-I cannot overstate how pivotal this stream of work has been for us, as it has helped us to play a material role in formulating best practice in the market and regulatory frameworks across APAC and achieving some critical market changes to help our business and clients.
+I cannot overstate how pivotal this stream of work has been for us, as it has helped us to play a material role in formulating best practice in the market and regulatory frameworks across APAC and achieving some critical market changes to support both our clients and the overall business.

 What advice would you give to young professionals, especially women, aspiring to leadership roles in finance or securities services?